FueledbyJordan/ansible-role-duplicati/README.md

-ansible-role-home-assistant
+ansible-role-duplicati
 ======================

-This role configures home assistant for my homelab.
+This role configures duplicati for my homelab.

 Requirements
 ------------